aaron-lebo/aaron-lebo.github.io/_posts/2015-12-10-unprecedentedly-willing.md

 *The End of the Tour* is a fairly straight-forward adaption of the book.
 Some parts are left out, but you get a real feel for the man.
 It's well-shot for what it is (diners, airports, car interiors).
 However, it's a niche movie.
 Unless you really likfe DFW or love the genre of interview movies, you probably won't enjoy it.

 This is too bad.
 This movie has something to say.
-The scene with Brian Eno's *The Big Ship* playing is haunting and touching, but the deepest parts of the movie are two small scenes right at the end.
+I found the scene with Brian Eno's *The Big Ship* haunting and touching, but the deepest part of the movie nnolves two small scenes right at the end.
 Technically this is a spoiler and probably the climax of the movie, but too much is said to leave it untold.